 Jobs and volunteering opportunities

-We are looking to recruit a part-time freelance Project Manager to work closely with our Director in an exciting new position.
+We are looking to recruit a part-time freelance Project Lead/Facilitator to work closely with our Director in an exciting new position.
+The Project Lead/Facilitator will lead on researching, developing and launching a national online Peer Network for neurodivergent creatives, co-creating the project with our community from the ground up.

 What we’re looking for